PARETO STACKED COLUMN

 PLOT DIMENSION CHOICE

-For instance in this case "Brand" is both the plotting dimension and the dimension on which we want to count unique values on.
+For instance in this case "Brand" is the dimension on which we want to count unique values on.

 This means that the A-class brands that represent a bit less than 80% of revenues - we have chosen "Amount" as our ABC class ranking metric - represent also 68% of units and 82% of margins, and are 43% of the total number of Brands.

-If you do not want to count by Brand, but you want to know, for instance, how many SKUs are sold by each class of Brands you need to set the "unique items count column" to Product.
+If you do not want to count by Brand, but you want to know, for instance, how many SKUs are sold by each class of Brands you need to set the "Plot" widget to "items" and the "unique items count column" to Product.

 This will return this chart.
-The A-class brands are selling 56% of the 81 SKUs.
+The three top A-class brands are selling 74% of sales with 56% of the 81 SKUs.

-If we set back the count dimension to "Country" we see that 36% of the Countries bring 77% of the revenues, 74% of the volumes and 80% of the margins.
+If we set Plot to "ABC classes" and the count dimension to "Country" we see that 36% of the Countries bring 77% of the revenues, 74% of the volumes and 80% of the margins.